Wilfried Gnonto: Leeds United forward hands in transfer request after latest Everton bid rejected

 Wilfried Gnonto has handed in a written transfer request at Leeds United, Sky Sports News understands.

-Gnonto is reportedly unhappy at being denied a move away from Elland Road so far this summer.
+Gnonto is unhappy at being denied a move away from Elland Road so far this summer.

 Leeds ended negotiations over a potential transfer to Everton last week and insisted that he was not for sale.